gdaitis/ciid_final_project/20171109 mechanics.md

 The Professionals are people with certain skill and capabilities.
 These people can be hired to do a job according to their skills: coding, illustration, UI/UX, etc. **The incentive for these people is to make money in exchange for their skills.**

-Founders are people who initiate projects with a story / reason / goal / concept / etc. These people initially have own 100% of the project, but are willing to give some of that away in exchange for services or other contribution. **The incentive for these people is to develop projects in order to get revenue or to sell the project to a different owner.**
+Founders are people who initiate projects with a story / reason / goal / concept / etc. These people initially own 100% of the project, but are willing to give some of that away in exchange for services or other contribution. **The incentive for these people is to develop projects in order to get revenue or to sell the project to a different owner.**

 Investors are people who are willing to take over certain part of project's share they're interested in, in exchange for agreed monetary value. **The incentive for these people is to receive part of the revenue the project generates, or sell the share of the project for a higher price.**